davewalker60/pmdup/pages/booking-rooms.md

 To approximate the up-to-the-minute cost of your entire stay in your currency:
 1. Select your source currency below (if not USD).
 2. Enter your peso total in the MXN box.
-3. Multiply the source currency result by 1.0055 to include the mas-o-menos 1/2% estimated Wise conversion fee.
+3. Divide the source currency result by 1.0055 to include the mas-o-menos 1/2% estimated Wise conversion fee.

 <iframe
   title="fx"